 POST /repositories/{workspace}/{repo_slug}/pipelines

 Endpoint to create and initiate a pipeline.
-There are a couple of different options to initiate a pipeline, where the payload of the request will determine which type of pipeline will be instantiated.
+There are a number of different options to initiate a pipeline, where the payload of the request will determine which type of pipeline will be instantiated.

 One way to trigger pipelines is by specifying the branch for which you want to trigger a pipeline.